-Water is available on Presbyterian Road.
-Sewer is available on site and on the east side of Presbyterian Rd.
+Water is available on the north side of Millpoint Rd.
+Sewer is available on the east side of Presbyterian Rd.
 Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.

 Airport Overlay District & Noise Cone